Anal Herpes Testing and Treatment

 Signs You Should Get a Anal herpes Testing

-If you’re sexually active and had anal sex before, it’s smart to get a rectal herpes test.
+If you’re sexually active and had anal sex before, it’s smart to get an anal herpes test.

-A rectal herpes test will let you know whether or not you have this infection.
-The majority of genital and rectal herpes outbreaks in the U.S. are caused by Herpes Simplex Virus 2.
+An at home anal herpes test will let you know whether or not you have this infection.
+The majority of genital and anal herpes outbreaks in the U.S. are caused by Herpes Simplex Virus 2.